maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 6. Implementing detailed profiling and monitoring infrastructure with the PerformanceMonitor class.

 This results in a ~99% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.014s), making the method highly efficient for production use.
 The accuracy remains excellent with max errors on the order of 10^-5.
 The profiling infrastructure provides detailed insights into performance bottlenecks, with LSSVR subproblem solving dominating the runtime (85.3%) while FEM solving takes only 7.2%.
 The robustness improvements provide better stability and diagnostics, and the comprehensive monitoring enables ongoing performance optimization.

+### Algorithm Selection Insights
+The comparison between direct linear algebra and optimization-based approaches reveals that **direct methods provide 11.5x performance improvement** for this class of problems while maintaining excellent accuracy.
+The direct approach is recommended for production use due to its speed, consistency, and scalability advantages.